The Longest Day

 Around noon, a front approached.
 It seemed friendly enough, no thunder, no lightning.
 The wind first fell away, then increased again to 15 knots, now from the north-west.
 For a while, this too was smooth sailing.

 But as the evening fell, the wind increased and turned against us.
 Slowly, almost imperceptibly, but enough to have to alter the course a bit by a few degrees every half hour or so.
 We were deviating further and further from our destination course.

-After 50 miles and almost 11 hours of sailing, we had to tack.
+After 50 miles and almost 11 hours of sailing, we had to tack(turn so the wind comes from the other direction).
 The sun was setting, the waves were increasing and though we didn’t know it yet, we were only halfway.